 The DPYD gene encodes for a rate-limiting enzyme that is involved in the 80% of the metabolism of fluoropyrimidine drugs.
 There are different (variant) forms of the DPYD gene, or alleles, and differences affect how well fluoropyrimidines are metabolized in the body.
 Some alleles encode normal functioning enzymes while others encode low or absent functioning enzymes.
 Each of us carry two alleles of this gene.
 Assessing both alleles give a better picture of the functional status or phenotype of how fluoropyrimidines are metabolized.
 See the chart below for a description of each phenotype and any implications for treatment.

 High risk of serious or fatal toxicities with fluoropyrimidine use.

-An individual carrying ONE normal function allele and either ONE no function or ONE decreased function allele
+ONE normal function allele AND one decreased function allele

 TWO decreased function alleles